 Registered License Not Required Family Child Care is offered in the caregiver’s own home and serves children from birth to age 12 with a maximum of 2 children or a sibling group other than the care provider’s own children.
 They are registered with the South Peace Child Care Resource & Referral.

-Dawson Creek has 1 Registered License Not Required Family Child Care operators.
+Dawson Creek has 1 Registered License Not Required Family Child Care operator.

 Licensed Family Child Care is offered in the caregiver’s own home and serves children from birth to age 12 with a maximum of 7 children, including their own.